 release.comscript before building or running your ROS2 workspace and run

 ospl startbefore launching ROS2 nodes.
-This one requires a paid license.
+This requires a paid license and separate installation, so it’s not what we recommend for most users.

 - ADLINK OpenSplice (Community Edition): Sometimes I was able to make this work quickly (bringup < 2 min) but often not (> 10 min).
 When this RMW failed, it tended to fail hard: while it was struggling to bring up the nav2 stack, the network quality, including pings between unrelated computers (sorry, coworkers), was negatively affected.
 Even with a recent fix to reduce WiFi multicast traffic, performance seemed problematic.
 On the plus side, OpenSlice was the only middleware to give warning messages when things were going badly.

-- TwinOaks CoreDX: Failed to build against Dashing, so I wasn’t able to try it out.
+- TwinOaks CoreDX: Failed to build on Dashing, so I wasn’t able to try it out.

 My testing was not done in a controlled environment and some of the issues may be in the RMW itself, the ROS2 compatibility layer, or in RViz and/or the Nav2 stack.
 But I’ll keep an eye out in the future, since things are sure to change as ROS 2 matures.